Affiliated and non-affiliated facilities participate in hiring health care support workers.

 All Health Career Access Program activity is to be recorded/tracked in the portal, including:

-- Recording the hiring of internal candidates.
+- Hiring of internal candidates.

 Interviews ensure Health Career Access Program prerequisites are met.
 Affiliated and non-affiliated facilities are responsible for hiring candidates that can demonstrate their ability to meet the prerequisites: